davidson16807/tectonics.cpp/README.md

 As of completing major milestones in May 2025, permission to use all code going forward is provided under the Creative Commons Attribution-NonCommercial-Sharealike 4.0 license.
 This code is written with fellow hobby developers in mind, and noncommercial hobby projects are always welcome to use it freely.
 Drop me a line if you use it, since it's encouraging to hear my work is getting used, and it's always fun to hear from someone with fellow interests!
 Commercial licensing is also available by prior agreement - drop me a line if interested.

 # Overview
-tectonics.cpp is adheres to a strict design philosophy that is meant to prioritize functional programming concerns in a way that also leverages object-oriented paradigms.
+tectonics.cpp adheres to a strict design philosophy that is meant to prioritize functional programming concerns in a way that also leverages object-oriented paradigms.
 See `doc/general-design-approach.md` for more information.

 tectonics.cpp can be broken down into several subcomponents.
 Users can pick and choose which subcomponents they'd like to include in their project at their discretion.
 Some optional dependencies exist between subcomponents, which are indicated clearly by the folder structure (e.g. `index/adapted/glm` stores behavior that requires `glm`).
 Using optional dependencies this way allows the use of functionality that wouldn't otherwise be possible without requiring people to copy over other unwanted components.